Echuanw/001_python_tutorial/006_Python3_IO&Exceptions.md

-## 1 Dir Operation

-## 2 File Operation
+## 1 File Operation

 ### 1.1 File description

-we often encounter scenarios where data is [persisted](https://baike.baidu.com/item/%E6%95%B0%E6%8D%AE%E6%8C%81%E4%B9%85%E5%8C%96) , and the most direct and simple way to achieve data persistence is to save the data to a file.
+we often encounter scenarios where data is persisted , and the most direct and simple way to achieve data persistence is to save the data to a file.

 | operating mode | specific meaning                                                   |
 | -------------- | ------------------------------------------------------------------ |